GSA/ficam-playbooks/_piv/6_certtrust.md

 You can contact your agency's information security teams for help with additional intermediate certificates, or you can find the intermediate certificates by using information in your PIV certificates directly.

 - View your PIV Authentication certificate.
-To review how to view your PIV Authentication certificate, go to the [Details of a PIV Credential](../details){:target="_blank"}{:rel="noopener noreferrer"}
+To review how to view your PIV Authentication certificate, go to the [PIV Details](../details){:target="_blank"}{:rel="noopener noreferrer"}
 - In the **Authority Information Access (AIA)** extension, there is a URL (http://) that references a file with a .p7b or .p7c extension.
 - Download the file, open it, and view the intermediate CA certificates.
 - Repeat the process using the AIA extension of the intermediate CA certificates until the final reference finds an intermediate CA certificate that is issued and signed by COMMON.